rafaelrpinto/dynamodb-store/README.md

 #### Using cookies with the [cookie.maxAge](https://github.com/expressjs/session#cookiemaxage) property:

-If this property is set, the session cookie will be set with a fixed time to live.
-After the specified time the session cookie will expire and a new session one will be created even if the user was still active.
-To avoid that you need to set the [rolling](https://github.com/expressjs/session#rolling) session property to **true** and every request will have a set-cookie response with the updated expired field.
+If this property is set, the session cookie will be created with a fixed 'expires' attribute.
+After the specified time the session cookie will expire and a new session will be created even if the user is still active.
+To avoid that you need update the 'expires' attribute of the session cookie on every request by setting the [rolling](https://github.com/expressjs/session#rolling) session property to **true**.
+This way every request will have a set-cookie response with the updated 'expires' attribute.

 #### Using the TTL property (recommended)

-The `ttl` property implemented by this store defines a session time to live controlled by the server that is refreshed based on the `touchInterval` property without the need to update the session cookie.
+By not informing a value for 'cookie.maxAge' and using the `ttl` property implemented by this store, the session cookie will not have an 'expires' field and the session time to live will be controlled by the server.
+The time to live will be refreshed based on the `touchInterval` property without the need to update cookies.

 ## Removing expired sessions

-To keep the table clear of expired sessions you must setup the [Time To Live](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) feature of DynamoDB pointingto the `expires` field.
+To keep the session table clear of expired sessions, you must setup the [Time To Live](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) feature of DynamoDB pointing to the `expires` field.

 Bear in mind that DynamoDB's TTL cleanup can take up to 48 hours.
-Although the expired records will be ignored by the store, they will still be in the table during this period.
+Although the expired sessions will be ignored by the store, they will still be in the table during this period.

-If you have intense traffic on your application and the 48h wait period causes unnecessary storage costs, consider creating a scheduled lambda function that scans few records a a time and clears the expired.
+If you have intense traffic on your application and the 48h wait period causes unnecessary storage costs, consider creating a scheduled lambda function that scans few records at a time and clears the expired.

-If you really want the store to be responsible for that use [this other store](https://github.com/ca98am79/connect-dynamodb) that has a `reap` mechanism to periodically clear the expired entries.
+If you really want the store to be responsible for that use [this other store](https://github.com/ca98am79/connect-dynamodb) that has a `reap` mechanism to periodically clear the expired sessions manually.

 ## Testing